DragonSenses/Algorithms/LeetCode/57-insert-interval/problem.md

 - **Constant Space Usage:** Besides the result list, the algorithm uses a fixed amount of space for variables such as indices and flags.
 - **No Additional Data Structures:** Other than the result list, there are no additional data structures that grow with the input size.
 - **Overall Space Complexity:** While the result list grows with the input size, the space required for auxiliary variables remains constant.
 Thus, the overall space complexity is O(n).

+# Binary Search Approach

+## **Intuition**

+The main difference with this approach is that instead of using a linear search to find the suitable position for the `newInterval`, we use binary search because the list of intervals is sorted by their start times.
+We need to find the first interval in the list `intervals` that has a start value greater than the start value of `newInterval`.

+Once we find this position, we can insert the `newInterval` and then merge any overlapping intervals using the same logic as before.